isabella232/advertising-cloud.en/help/dsp/campaign-management/placements/placement-archive-unarchive.md

 ---
 title: Archive or Unarchive a Placement
-description: Archive or Unarchive a Placement
+description: Learn how to archive or unarchive a placement.
+feature: campaign management, placements
 exl-id: 3d342f83-1bcb-4f80-b31a-2009bcdde565
 ---
 # Archive or Unarchive a Placement